Our Debt Free Family

 Where We Stand

 This year has brought some MAJOR changes for our family.
 First, my husband started pursuing a new career.
 He is freelance writing for several websites and is doing a phenomenal job!
-(You can catch some of his posts over on Clever Dude).
 He has quickly caught up to my salary with what he is able to produce each month with his writing, which is fantastic.
 This takes a lot of the financial burden off of us and will make it easier to pay off debts and reach our goals.

 Speaking of debts, it has been a while since I provided a numbers update.
 Here’s where we stand: